Standard C++ Modules

 Interoperability with Clang Modules

-We wish to support clang modules and standard c++ modules at the same time, but the mixed using form is not well used/tested yet.
+We wish to support Clang modules and standard C++ modules at the same time, but the mixing them together is not well used/tested yet.
+Please file new GitHub issues as you find interoperability problems.